China's AgBank in talks for more debt-to-equity deals

-BEIJING Agricultural Bank of China Ltd (AgBank) (601288.SS)(1288.HK), the country's third-biggest listed lender by assets, is in discussions to undertake more than 20 debt-to-equity deals, after signing agreements with eight companies.
+BEIJING, March 29 Agricultural Bank of China Ltd (AgBank), the country's third-biggest listed lender by assets, is in discussions to undertake more than 20 debt-to-equity deals, after signing agreements with eight companies.

 The bank earlier said it had prepared for the establishment of a specialized institution for debt-to-equity swaps.